Angousana Wahengbam

-Angousana Luwang Wahengbam (Wahengbam Angousana Luwang, born 2 February 1996) is an Indian professional footballer who plays as a central midfielder for I-League club Diamond Harbour.
+Angousana Luwang Wahengbam (Wahengbam Angousana Luwang, born 2 February 1996) is an Indian professional footballer who plays as a central midfielder for Diamond Harbour.

 Career

 Born in Imphal, Wahengbam Luwang began his professional career playing for the TRAU F.C. in 2017–18 I-League 2nd Division.
 He joined TRAU from Shillong Lajong academy and made his professional I-League debut on 1 December 2019 against Chennai City in a 1–0 defeat away from home, where he played as a left-back.

 East Bengal

 In 2020, Angousana signed for Kolkata giants SC East Bengal and was announced to be a part of their squad in the 2020–21 Indian Super League.